-This guide provides instructions for configuring and running the Tempest test suite to validate the Dell EMC Red Hat OpenStack Cloud Solution.
+This guide provides instructions for configuring and running the Tempest test suite to validate the Dell EMC Ready Bundle for Red Hat OpenStack.

 Intended Audience

 This guide is written for OpenStack administrators or deployment engineers who are responsible for installation and ongoing operation of OpenStack clusters.
 It assumes that the reader is familiar with: